-How long your piercing takes to heal depends on where it is, the technique used, the quality of the jewellery, how you look after it and your body’s own healing ability.
+How long your piercing takes to heal depends on where it is, the technique used, the components of the jewellery, how you look after it and your body’s own healing ability.
 Healing time can vary from around two weeks to six or nine months.

 Some suggestions to care for your body piercing include:

 - Keep the piercing as dry as possible.

-- Don’t touch or turn the jewellery unnecessarily and always wash your hands before touching the piercing.
+- Don’t touch or turn the jewellery unnecessarily and always wash your hands before and after touching the piercing.

 - Do not share jewellery with friends.